ilyak/libxm/README.md

 # libxm 2.0 (beta)

-Libxm is a library that provides routines for efficient contractions of very large (terabytes in size) disk-based block-tensors on multi-core CPUs, GPUs, and various floating point accelerators.
+Libxm is a C/C++ library that provides routines for efficient operations (e.g., contractions) on very large (terabytes in size) disk-based block-tensors on multi-core CPUs, GPUs, and various floating point accelerators.

 With libxm tensors can be stored on hard disks which allow virtually unlimited data size.
 Data are asynchronously prefetched to main memory for fast access.
 Tensor contractions are reformulated as multiplications of big matrices done in batches.
-Tensor symmetry and sparsity is used to decrease storage and computational requirements.
-Computations can be efficiently accelerated using multiple GPUs or other accelerators like Intel Xeon Phi.
+Tensor block-level symmetry and sparsity is used to decrease storage and computational requirements.
+Computations can be accelerated using multiple GPUs or other accelerators like Intel Xeon Phi.
 For very large problems libxm shows considerable speedups compared to similar tensor contraction codes.
 Libxm supports single and double precision scalar and complex numbers.

 ### Reference